 NFC is an acronym for Near Field Communication, and it’s often used when referring to modern smartphones and tablets.
-What does NFC mean, and what does NFC do?
-Many people buy expensive smartphones, which all have NFC on them, but they have no idea what NFC is or how they can use it.
-If you would like to learn more about NFC, NFC-enabled devices, NFC tags, and NFC readers, read on:
+What does NFC mean, how does NFC work, and what does it do?
+Many people buy expensive smartphones, which all have NFC on them, but they have no idea what NFC is or how to use it.
+If you would like to learn more about NFC, NFC-enabled devices, NFC tags, and NFC readers, this article has the answers you’re looking for:

 What is NFC?
 What does NFC mean?